15 C-Section Recovery Must-Haves - Baby Chick

 6. High-Waisted Underwear

-Get some cotton high-waisted underwear once you have ditched the mesh undies or postpartum bleeding has stopped.
-Here are two brands that I love and highly recommend.
+Once you’ve ditched the mesh undies or your postpartum bleeding has stopped, get some cotton high-waisted underwear.
+Here are two brands I love and highly recommend.

 7. Skin Salve